How to use Spot instances?

 Most web services can be based on stateless services.

 However, you need to plan resources for stable service operation for low and medium load as in case of load spikes.
-You can configure auto-scaling tools to run on demand instances for low and medium load and attempt running the services necessary for spike handling using SPOT instances if they are available.
+You can configure auto-scaling tools to run on demand instances for low and medium load and attempt running the services necessary for spike handling using Spot instances if they are available.
 The cost of spike handling is significantly lower.
 Since service instances dedicated to handling load spikes typically have a short lifespan, the chance of eviction is relatively low.

 Another scenario in this area is to go further with this economical approach and configure scaling in a way that on-demand instances are used only for a low constant load range.
-All instances required to fulfill medium and high load demand would be run on SPOT instances.
-However, with this approach monitoring and eventually replacing evicted SPOTS instances with on-demand instances would be crucial to assure your service quality.
+All instances required to fulfill medium and high load demand would be run on Spot instances.
+However, with this approach monitoring and eventually replacing evicted Spot instances with on-demand instances would be crucial to assure your service quality.

 Batch processing

-You can use SPOT instances as processing workers if your batch process can be divided into smaller tasks or steps, and the processing workflow is configured in such a way that the entire workflow does not pause or stop in case of stopping or failure of a single step.
+You can use Spot instances as processing workers if your batch process can be divided into smaller tasks or steps, and the processing workflow is configured in such a way that the entire workflow does not pause or stop in case of stopping or failure of a single step.

 The general architecture for such a solution should consist of: